seinecle/gephi-tutorials/docs/generated-slides/subdir/converting-a-network-with-dates-into-dynamic_temp_html.md

 or use this direct link: https://tinyurl.com/gephi-tuto-4[https://tinyurl.com/gephi-tuto-4]

+//ST: !

-You should find the file `miserables-with-dates.gexf` in it.
+You should find the file `miserables-with-dates.gexf` in the zip file.
 Save it in a folder you will remember (or create a folder specially for this small project).

 //ST: description of the file / the network
 //ST: !